 The Company allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
 Under these defined contribution plans, the Company allocates a fixed amount to the Bureau of Labor Insurance without additional legal or constructive obligation.

-The pension costs incurred from the contributions to the Bureau of the Labor Insurance amounted to \$11,619 and \$10,570 for the years ended December 31, 2019 and 2018, respectively.
+The pension costs incurred from the contribution to the Bureau of Labor Insurance amounted to \$9,019 thousand and \$11,619 thousand for the years ended December 31, 2020 and 2019, respectively.